Skip to contents

 devtools::install_github("alex-koiter/mbquartR")

-A legal land description consists of four values separated by a -
+A legal land description for a quarter section consists of four values separated by a -

 1. Quarter Section (SW)